John E. Sununu: Tenure

-According to a Washington Post study, Sununu voted with the Republican Party's position 84% of the time.
+According to a study in The Washington Post, Sununu voted with the Republican Party's position 84% of the time.
 However, he broke with his party on prominent issues, joining Democrats in filibusters of the USA PATRIOT Act and the Bush administration's 2003 energy bill.
 Sununu strongly supported greater access to firearms, voting against the proposed renewal of the 1994 Federal Assault Weapons Ban in 2004.
 In 2006, he voted against the Federal Marriage Amendment, a proposed constitutional amendment to ban gay marriage.
 He strongly opposed amnesty for illegal aliens, voting against the McCain-Kennedy immigration bill in July 2007.
 Sununu called for a tougher federal regulator for government-sponsored enterprises Fannie Mae and Freddie Mac, and with Senator Tim Johnson (D-SD), he filed a dramatic overhaul of regulation of the insurance industry.
-A long proponent of technology, in January 2007, Sununu called for a permanent ban on taxes of Internet connections and online sales.
+A long time proponent of technology, in January 2007, Sununu called for a permanent ban on taxes of Internet connections and online sales.

 The non-partisan National Journal gave Sununu a composite rating of 65.8% conservative and 34% liberal in 2008.
 Sununu was one of only three senators whose voting record received a score of 100% from the fiscally conservative Club for Growth, in both 2005 and 2006, tying for 1st place.
 However, his rating fell to 23rd place in 2007, and to 34th place in 2008.
 The Club for Growth endorsed Sununu's unsuccessful bid for re-election in February 2007 against Jeanne Shaheen (she subsequently during 2009–2012 earned Club for Growth ratings of 64th place to 100th place).

-In 2007, Sununu was the lead Republican co-sponsor of the Clean Air Planning Act of 2007 which sought to address air quality and climate change by establishing a schedule to reduce harmful emissions from power plants—in particular, sulfur dioxide and nitrogen oxides—as well as decrease carbon dioxide emissions through a cap and trade system.
-The legislation, which was never enacted, also addressed mercury pollution, calling for a 90% reduction in emissions of the chemical by 2015.
 He also supported the bipartisan Clean Energy Stimulus Act of 2008 that provides tax incentives for the development of clean and renewable energy sources.
-In 2006 Sununu sponsored the bipartisan New England Wilderness Act which added tens of thousand of acres of land to federally protected forests.
 Sununu opposed the Climate Stewardship Act of 2003, which would have also created a cap-and-trade program.
 His vote was criticized by the New Hampshire Democratic Party which claimed that he had acted "against reducing greenhouse gases".
 The New Hampshire Union Leader praised his decision, citing the Energy Information Agency's estimation that the legislation would cost the American economy $507 billion over 22 years.